Katie Holmes: Personal life

 Holmes dated her Dawson's Creek co-star Joshua Jackson early in the show's run, which began in 1998.
 She said Jackson was her first love.
 She met actor Chris Klein in 2000.
 They became engaged in late 2003 but ended their relationship in early 2005.
 They remained friends after the breakup.

 Holmes began dating actor Tom Cruise in April 2005.
 Holmes, who was raised a Catholic, began studying Scientology shortly after the couple began dating.
 They became engaged in June 2005, seven weeks after meeting.
 The couple's daughter, Suri, was born on April 18, 2006, the first anniversary of their first date.
 The name "Suri", as reported by Cruise's press release, derives from the Persian word for "red rose".
 On November 18, 2006, Holmes and Cruise were married in a Scientologist ceremony at the 15th-century Odescalchi Castle in Bracciano, Italy.
 Their publicist said the couple had "officialized" their marriage in Los Angeles the day before the Italian ceremony.

 In early March 2011, Holmes filed a $50-million libel lawsuit against Star magazine following a cover story that insinuated that she took drugs.
 The suit was settled on April 27, 2011, after which Star wrote a public apology in the May 6, 2011, issue of their magazine, and made an "undisclosed substantial donation" to Holmes's charity, Dizzy Feet Foundation.

 On June 29, 2012, Holmes filed for divorce from Cruise in New York after five and a half years of marriage.
-Following the announcement, those close to Holmes stated that she believed she had reason to fear that Cruise would abduct Suri and was also apprehensive of intimidation by the Church of Scientology.
+Following the announcement, people close to Holmes shared that Holmes was apprehensive about intimidation by the Church of Scientology and had reason to fear that Cruise would abduct Suri.
 Cruise was filming in Iceland at the time.
 In July 2012, attorneys announced that the couple had signed a divorce settlement.
-This was the first divorce for Holmes and the third for Cruise.
-Holmes has custody of Suri.
-Following her divorce from Cruise, Holmes returned to the Catholic Church and began attending St. Francis Xavier Church, a Roman Catholic parish.
+This was the only divorce for Holmes and the third divorce for Cruise.
+Holmes got custody of Suri.
+Following her divorce from Cruise, Holmes returned to the Catholic Church and began attending St. Francis Xavier Church, a Catholic parish.

 Holmes dated chef Emilio Vitolo Jr. from 2020 to 2021.
 In 2022, she dated musician Bobby Wooten III for seven months.